adoptium/blog.adoptium.net/content/blog/using-jlink-in-dockerfiles/index.md

   - Docker
 ---

-The Eclipse Temurin project is excited to announce that the official docker images for Temurin binaries are now available on [Dockerhub](https://hub.docker.com/_/eclipse-temurin).
+The Eclipse Temurin project is excited to announce that the official docker images for Temurin binaries are now available on [Docker Hub](https://hub.docker.com/_/eclipse-temurin).

-If you were using a JDK image with Ubuntu Focal or Centos 7 as the base, the migration path is very simple.
+If you were previously using an AdoptOpenJDK JDK image with Ubuntu Focal or Centos 7 as the base and wish to continue using the Temurin JDK image on the same base, the migration path is very simple.
 Simply change `adoptopenjdk` to `eclipse-temurin` and set the distro after the version number in the tag.
-E.g for Ubuntu Focal:
+E.g for Ubuntu Focal and an application called `japp.jar` you might write:

 ```dockerfile
 FROM eclipse-temurin:11-focal